The Guardian: Treatment of Julian Assange

+Joseph Mayton

+In 2016 The Guardian took down from its website 13 articles written by freelance journalist Joseph Mayton that it believed to include fabricated information, and apologised to its readers and to those people "whose words were misrepresented or falsified".

 Priti Patel cartoon

-The Guardian was accused of being "racist and misogynistic" after it published a cartoon depicting Home Secretary, Priti Patel as a cow with a ring in its nose in an alleged reference to her Hindu faith, since cows are considered sacred in Hinduism.
+In 2020 The Guardian was accused of being "racist and misogynistic" after it published a cartoon depicting Home Secretary, Priti Patel as a cow with a ring in its nose in an alleged reference to her Hindu faith, since cows are considered sacred in Hinduism.

-WikiLeaks coverage

-Journalist Glenn Greenwald, a former contributor to The Guardian, has accused The Guardian of falsifying the words of WikiLeaks founder Julian Assange in a report about the interview he gave to Italian newspaper La Repubblica.
-In The Intercept, Greenwald wrote: "This article is about how those [Guardian] false claims—fabrications, really—were spread all over the internet by journalists, causing hundreds of thousands of people (if not millions) to consume false news."
-The Guardian later amended its article about Assange.
+Alleged WhatsApp backdoor

 After publishing a story on 13 January 2017 claiming that WhatsApp had a "backdoor [that] allows snooping on messages", more than 70 professional cryptographers signed on to an open letter calling for The Guardian to retract the article.
 On 13 June 2017, readers' editor Paul Chadwick released an article detailing the flawed reporting in the original January article, which was amended to remove references to a backdoor.

+Spanish-language edition

+In January 2021 the Mexican La Lista Web portal started publishing content from The Guardian, translated into Spanish, on a three-year licence.
+The press release announcing this pointed out that The Guardian often criticised Mexican president Andrés Manuel López Obrador.

-2022 Cyber attack
+2022 cyber-attack

-In December 2022 it was reported that the Guardian had suffered a significant cyber-attack on its office systems, thought to be ransomware.
+In December 2022 it was reported that The Guardian had suffered a significant cyber-attack on its office systems, thought to be ransomware.
 Staff were directed to work from home and were able to continue publishing to the website despite the loss of some internal systems.
 The print edition also continued to be produced.
-On the 4th of January 2023, UK staff were informed of a security breach and that the Information Commissioner's Office had been notified, as required by GDPR.
-It was indicated that staff would continue working from home until at least January 23rd.
-The newspaper confirmed on 11th January that personal details of all UK staff had been accessed by criminals.
+On 4 January 2023, UK staff were informed of a security breach and that the Information Commissioner's Office had been notified, as required by GDPR.
+It was indicated that staff would continue working from home until at least 23 January.
+The newspaper confirmed on 11 January that personal details of all UK staff had been accessed by criminals.

+Cyprus Confidential

+In November 2023, the Guardian joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.